PaolaGaray/react-video-browser/README.md

-This is a React App implemented by using Hooks.
-Styles made with Semantic UI.
+This is a React App implemented using Hooks.
+Styles were done with Semantic UI.

 ##  Custom Hooks
 - `useVideos()`: it is a reusable custom hook with all the video fetching logic.
 It is implemented with `useState()` and `useEffect()`.
 It receives a term with a selected video and returns a list of videos and a function that also updates that list of videos.